ThatCoolCoder/weather/README.md

 ## Creating a release

-Currently there's no installer generator for this, so generating a release is quite simple.
 Remember to update the version number in `pom.xml` and then in the utility scripts so then can find the new `.jar`s.
 The new number should use semantic versioning and should not include `SNAPSHOT` (this indicates that the project is heavily in development).
 Upload `target/weather-{VERSION}-jar-with-dependencies.jar` to GitHub releases and rename it to `weather-{VERSION}.jar`.

+Then create installers.
+Update `tinyinstallj.json` to have the correct data (main thing you need to update is the URL of the release).
+Currently we only create Windows & Linux installers so for each of those OSes, run `python tinyinstallj/create-installer.py` and upload the output to the release.
+Call the Windows installer `weather-installer-win.exe` and the Linux installer `weather-installer-linux` (no file extension).
+For more info on tinyinstallj, go to [https://github.com/ThatCoolCoder/tinyinstallj](https://github.com/ThatCoolCoder/tinyinstallj).

 When getting back to development after the release, change `pom.xml` to indicate that the program is once again a `SNAPSHOT`.